 Working with Security Alerts

-This article explains the basics of how to work with Azure ATP security alerts.
+This article explains the basics of how to work with Microsoft Defender for Identity security alerts.

-After logging in to the Azure ATP portal, you're automatically taken to the open Security Alerts Timeline.
+After logging in to the Defender for Identity portal, you're automatically taken to the open Security Alerts Timeline.
 Security alerts are listed in chronological order, with the newest alert on the top of the timeline.

 Each security alert has the following information: